 The stony beach of Positano village is also a prime tourist attraction in Italy.
 The liveliness of the villas with colorfully designed houses in the greater peninsula is worth watching.
 Tourists are often likely to take a walk in the ocean breeze along the gorgeous coastline, in here.

-Known for its iconic structure located in the center of the town, the Leaning Tower of Pisa is a symbol its namesake is famous for, which, drives a lot of admirers and tourists every single year.
-Designed to stay straight, clearly, it started leaning to its right making it a structural marvel (for not wholly falling) thus after its completion in 1372 – it became a historical monument since then making Pisa one of the famous places to visit in Italy.
+Known for its iconic structure located in the center of the town, the Leaning Tower of Pisa is a symbol its namesake is famous for, which drives a lot of admirers and tourists every single year.
+Designed to stay straight, clearly, it started leaning to its right, making it a structural marvel (for not wholly falling); thus, after its completion in 1372 – it became a historical monument since then, making Pisa one of the famous places to visit in Italy.

 Famous for adrenaline junkies who favors the mountains during the winter season, the Alps boasts some of the most scenic and picturesque mountain range in Europe.

-With its part stretches over Italy and seven other countries, it one of the main destination to visit all year round.
+With its part stretches over Italy and seven other countries, it one of the main destinations to visit all year round.
 Despite it sharing borders between many countries, the Alps – namely the Dolomites area – is one of the places to visit in Italy for those who enjoy nature, hiking, and skiing (in winter).